zaidalhuda/ai-in-teaching/README.md

 ## Module 3 - Choose & Configure Your AI Assistant

-### Study and Learn Mode: Claude vs ChatGPT
+### Study and Learn Mode: Claude vs ChatGPT vs Grok

-For educators beginning their AI journey, we recommend focusing on two primary tools that offer the best learning experience and educational applications:
+For educators beginning their AI journey, we recommend focusing on three primary tools that offer the best learning experience and educational applications:

 ### Why Claude for Education?